-instance method

-A invoked method that references a specific instance of a class.
+Instance method A invoked method that references a specific instance of a class.

-interface

-A named collection of method declarations.
+interface A named collection of method declarations.
 A class can implement an interface if the class defines all methods declared in the interface.

-Java archive (JAR)

-A platform-independent format for collecting classes in a single file.
+Java archive (JAR) A platform-independent format for collecting classes in a single file.

 Java Database Connectivity (JDBC) A Java-SQL API that is a standard part of the Java Class Libraries that control Java application development.
-JDBC provides capabilities similar to those of ODBC.
+JDBC provides capabilities similar to those of datatypes, such as boolean, byte, short, and int.